Skip to content

 • For a given Prometheus instance, it is not recommended to run both Sidecar and Receiver simultaneously.

-• If your goal is to have each Prometheus instance self-manage while still allowing Querier to connect directly to each Prometheus for real-time data, then the most natural choice is to use Sidecar.
+• Adopt Sidecar pattern if you want each Prometheus instance to self-manage while still allowing Querier to connect directly to each Prometheus for real-time data.
 It sits alongside Prometheus, exposing data to Thanos Querier and handling the upload of historical blocks to object storage.

 Behind the Scenes